syncfusion-content/windowsforms-docs/WindowsForms/Scheduler/Getting-Started.md

 End Property
 {% endhighlight %}
 {% endtabs %}

 ## Recurrence appointment

 The C# WinForms Calendar Scheduler control supports creating the recurring appointment.
 By this recurrence appointment, you can process on the daily, weekly, monthly, or yearly view to create the recurrence rule with or without end date.
 Details are explained in the following link:

 [Create the recurrence appointment in WinForms Calendar Scheduler control ](time-interval)

-N> You can also explore our [WinForms Scheduler example](https://github.com/syncfusion/winforms-demos/tree/master/schedulecontrol) to know how to schedule and manage appointments through an intuitive user interface, similar to the Outlook calendar.
+N> You can also explore our [WinForms Scheduler example](https://github.com/syncfusion/winforms-demos/tree/master/schedulecontrol) that shows how to schedule and manage appointments through an intuitive user interface, similar to the Outlook calendar.